 How to Grow Chives

-Flowers are only one of the reasons to grow chives.
+Flowers are only one of the reasons to grow this delicious herb

 In March, bright green chives poke from the ground like stretching arms, bearing the news that spring is here.
 Later, the purple buds of the common chive pop above the waving sea of green to delight me with some of the first edible flowers of the season.
 Then in July the first snowy white blooms of garlic chive appear.